Join us on Saturday for our Christmas Eve service at 5pm! (No service Christmas Day)

 One of the greatest needs for gospel-proclaiming churches in the Northeast is to have pastors and leaders who have the spiritual resources to persevere with joy in ministry in one place for a long time.
 By God's grace, that's been our story.
 Among our staff and pastors, many of us have been serving and leading at Apostles for 10+ years.
 While strategic planning and clarifying vision has been essential, the hallmark of our ministry has simply been a long term presence sustained by the Spirit.

 We have seen both greater need and more opportunities to partner with and care for our brothers and sisters here in New York and the greater Northeast area.
-Many leaders and churches in the Northeast have the resources for strategic ministry planning, but far fewer have the resources to sustain that ministry for the long haul.
+Many leaders and churches in the Northeast begin with the resources for strategic ministry planning, but far fewer have the resources to sustain that ministry for the long haul.
 As our leadership has sensed this calling to be a means of care and renewal for others, we have felt the need (1) to be more intentional and coordinated in our efforts, (2) to have more direction in what we can provide and hope to accomplish, and (3) to be more resourced in our efforts.

 "ONE OF THE GREATEST NEEDS FOR GOSPEL-PROCLAIMING CHURCHES